 - Greater chance of high blood pressure

-- Increase chance of endometrial cancer due to the lack of progesterone in the Body.
+- Increase the chance of endometrial cancer due to the lack of progesterone in the body.

-If you are diagnosed with PCOS, it is not the end of everything, it just means you need to focus more on your health and ensuring that you remain within a healthy BMI range, exercise regular to keep your cardio vascular system (heart) healthy.
+If you are diagnosed with PCOS, it is not the end of everything, it just means you need to focus more on your health and ensuring that you remain within a healthy BMI range, exercise regularly to keep your cardiovascular system (heart) healthy.